ctu-mrs/uav_core/README.md

 Required OS is Ubuntu 18.04 LTS 64-bit or its flavors that can install ROS Melodic.
 The suggested variant of OS installation is dual boot instead of virtualization that can be slow and can not handle well the simulation GUI.
 We use [Gitman](https://github.com/jacebrowning/gitman) to manage the repository **submodules**.
+The repository are supposed to be compiled by [catkin tools](https://catkin-tools.readthedocs.io).

 ## Installing uav_core